ilkamo/jupiter-go/README.md

-## Go library to interact with [Jupiter](https://jup.ag) and the solana blockchain
+## Go library to interact with [Jupiter](https://jup.ag) to get quotes, perform swaps and send them on-chain

-This library is a Go client for [Jupiter](https://jup.ag).
+This library is an early-stage Go client for [Jupiter](https://jup.ag).
 It provides a simple way to interact with the Jupiter API to get quotes and perform swaps.

 ## Installation